CharleyGui/docs.fr-fr/docs/framework/unmanaged-api/diagnostics/isymunmanagedmethod-getranges-method.md

 ms.assetid: a85283d8-379c-417a-9736-ddeeef9bcf50
 topic_type:
 - apiref
-author: mairaw
-ms.author: mairaw
-ms.openlocfilehash: ef5a98d510eee8942a2cad0525b6902e3e4eaa52
+ms.openlocfilehash: 1f1bd9c33f24847eae4ff7d26c5b996cd34afb72
-ms.sourcegitcommit: 7f616512044ab7795e32806578e8dc0c6a0e038f
+ms.sourcegitcommit: 9a39f2a06f110c9c7ca54ba216900d038aa14ef3
 ms.translationtype: MT
 ms.contentlocale: fr-FR
-ms.lasthandoff: 07/10/2019
+ms.lasthandoff: 11/23/2019
-ms.locfileid: "67769389"
+ms.locfileid: "74448926"
 ---
 # <a name="isymunmanagedmethodgetranges-method"></a>ISymUnmanagedMethod::GetRanges, méthode
-Une position donnée dans un document, retourne un tableau de début et fin paires d’offsets qui correspondent aux plages de langage intermédiaire Microsoft (MSIL) qui traite de la position au sein de cette méthode.
-Le tableau est un tableau d’entiers et a le format [début, fin, début, fin].
-Le nombre de paires de plage est la longueur du tableau divisée par 2.
+Given a position in a document, returns an array of start and end offset pairs that correspond to the ranges of Microsoft intermediate language (MSIL) that the position covers within this method.
+The array is an array of integers and has the format [start, end, start, end].
+The number of range pairs is the length of the array divided by 2.

 ## <a name="syntax"></a>Syntaxe